-QR Code Size: How Small Can A QR Code Be?
+Proper QR Code Sizes: How Small Can A QR Code Be?

-Check out this blog to better understand how to properly size your QR code to make it more readable to scanners.
+Check out this blog to better understand how to properly size your QR code to make it more readable to scanners; at the same time, learn how to utilize a free QR code generator to create quality QR codes.

-QR codes are 2-dimensional QR codes that we usually see in black-and-white patterns.
+QR codes are 2-dimensional barcodes that we usually see in black-and-white patterns.
 Users can access this QR code using smartphone cameras or other scanners.

 These QR codes can hold more information than a typical barcode.
 You can embed URLs, images, videos, or a digital business card.

-Today, users widely use QR code marketing, advertising, and retail to provide consumers with convenience.
+Today, users widely use QR code marketing or advertising and retail to provide consumers with convenience.

 You might also see QR codes used in payments.
 They are reliable tools for sending payments, reducing the risk of human error that comes with manually typing payment details.